tebbeh-dev/ModdedValheimLauncher/README.md

 # Future
 - I will create a similar launcher for the small audience that use and play Valheim on Linux (Including myself ofcourse).
 - I will create a Server Mod updater similar to this launcher for both Linux and Windows Dedicated Hosted Servers for those who dont rent a server on a hosting company.
+- I will PROBABLY make this a GUI version aswell but my knowledge about design is very limited (Maybe a contributor/designer want to cooperate?).

+# Greetings
+Thanks to:
+- thebo
+- Backi
+- Gawith
+- Astro

+for bug and beta testing!